-The US power industry saw a drop of 6.1% in overall deal activity during September 2019, when compared with the last 12-month average, according to GlobalData’s deals database.
+The US power industry saw a flat growth in overall deal activity during September 2020, when compared with the last 12-month average, according to GlobalData’s deals database.

 Embed this chart into your website

 Copy and paste the code below into your website to display the chart.

 A total of 42 deals worth $3.53bn were announced in September 2020, compared to the 12-month average of 42 deals.

 M&A was the leading category in the month in terms of volume with 31 deals which accounted for 73.8% of all deals.

 In second place was venture financing with seven deals, followed by private equity with four transactions, respectively accounting for 16.7% and 9.5% of overall deal activity in the country’s power industry during the month.